swisskyrepo/PayloadsAllTheThings/Request Smuggling/README.md

 })
 ```

-tells the victim browser to send a POST request to www.example.com/redirect.
-That returns a redirect which is blocked by CORS, and causes the browser to execute the catch block, by going to www.example.com.
+This script tells the victim browser to send a `POST` request to `www.example.com/redirect`.
+That returns a redirect which is blocked by CORS, and causes the browser to execute the catch block, by going to `www.example.com`.

-www.example.com now incorrectly processes the HEAD request in the POST's body, instead of the browser's GET request, and returns 404 not found with a content-length, before replying to the next misinterpreted third (`GET /x?x=<script>...`) request and finally the browser's actual GET request.
+www.example.com now incorrectly processes the `HEAD` request in the `POST`'s body, instead of the browser's `GET` request, and returns 404 not found with a content-length, before replying to the next misinterpreted third (`GET /x?x=<script>...`) request and finally the browser's actual `GET` request.
-Since the browser only sent one request, it accepts the response to the HEAD request as the response to its GET request and interprets the third and fourth responses as the body of the response, and thus executes the attacker's script.
+Since the browser only sent one request, it accepts the response to the `HEAD` request as the response to its `GET` request and interprets the third and fourth responses as the body of the response, and thus executes the attacker's script.

 ## Labs